 First, make sure to move your vehicle to a proper location before washing.
 Never wash a hot car.
 The vehicle should be cool to the touch and out of direct sun light.

 You can then get the vehicle good and wet to wash off any accumulated dirt.
 Rinse off the entire car prior to hand-washing.
-Since you have the hose out, rinse the undercarriage (under the vehicle) as well as inside the wheel openings to wash off any accumulated dirt.
+Since you have the hose out, rinse under the vehicle as well as inside the wheel openings to wash off any accumulated dirt.